General Rules and Policies

 - In case of emergency, call 911 immediately, and notify the Intramural Coordinator.

 - An AED is located to the right of the Dance Studio doors in the Gillett Recreation-Fitness Center lobby.

 Conduct and Treatment of Officials

-That being said, intramural officials are student workers, not professionals, and are subject to errors in judgment.
-Calls made by officials may not be protested by participants, but in the event a participant wishes to protest rule interpretations, a Protest Form is available on site to document the objection.
+- Intramural officials are student workers, not professionals and are subject to errors in judgment.
+Calls made by officials may not be protested by participants, but in the event a participant wishes to protest rule interpretations, they should meet with the IM Coordinator.

 - Captains must address concerns and problems directly to officials and staff on behalf of team members.

 - Complete necessary registration for their team via IMLeagues.com